"Mind is a vestigial organ, like appendix or ear lobes. 'Application of Mind', as a concept, is overrated.", says Sam Peters

 "What about Amit Shah saying 'Acche Din' will take 25 years?
 Do you think that promise of 'Acche Din' before elections was done without AOM?", Sam asks

 I am not sure election promises fall into this category.
 Considering that people voted for 'Acche din', I give a guarded assent on that one.

 Sam is encouraged by my decision to include election promises into the list.
 Out comes a long list of unkept election promises.
 "What about the promise to arrest corrupt politicians and put them in Jail?
 Considering that we have not put a single corrupt politician in Jail mean that the promise was made without AOM?"

 "What about the promise of Job growth?
 There has hardly been any job growth in the last 2.5 years.
 What about economic growth?
 Other than a GDP Growth sleight of hand, we have not been able to deliver on that one.
-Sensex is at the same level as it was on May 2014.
+Sensex earnings are at the same level as it was on May 2014.
+Only the PE has increased from about 18 to 25 now.
 Do you consider these as promises made without AOM?", Sam looks at me expectantly.

 "You are trying to take credit for a number of debatable points.
 All parties make tall claims in run up to elections only to face reality upon coming to power.
 You can't take credit for reneging on election promises.", I reply.

 "Ok, I grant you that.
 Was worth a shot anyway.
 But will you grant me that the promise to put 15 lakhs in the bank account of all Indians count as promise made without AOM?
 I mean, no way we were going to be able to achieve that.
 It cost us the Bihar Elections, as it were", Sam asks hopefully.